benSepanski/breadthNPageInSYCL/annotatedLonestar/bfs/README.md

       _np.size = (graph).getOutDegree(node);
       _np.start = (graph).getFirstEdge(node);
     }
+    // TODO: what is this??
     _np_mps.el[0] = _np.size >= _NP_CROSSOVER_WP ? _np.size : 0;
     _np_mps.el[1] = _np.size < _NP_CROSSOVER_WP ? _np.size : 0;
     BlockScan(nps.temp_storage).ExclusiveSum(_np_mps, _np_mps, _np_mps_total);
+    // nps.tb.owner is the nested-parallelism thread-block owner.
+    // Different threads will compete for thread-block ownership until
+    // all threads have had a chance to get their inner loop handled
+    // by thread-block.
-    if (threadIdx.x == 0)
+    // It starts out as an invalid index. if (threadIdx.x == 0)
     {
       nps.tb.owner = MAX_TB_SIZE + 1;
     }
     __syncthreads();
+    // threads repeatedly compete to have the thread-block work
+    // on their inner loop
     while (true)
     {
-      if (_np.size >= _NP_CROSSOVER_TB)
+      // Compete for ownership (if you have a big enough inner loop) if (_np.size >= _NP_CROSSOVER_TB)
       {
         nps.tb.owner = threadIdx.x;
       }
       __syncthreads();
-      if (nps.tb.owner == MAX_TB_SIZE + 1)
+      // If no-one asked for ownership, we're done! if (nps.tb.owner == MAX_TB_SIZE + 1)
       {
         __syncthreads();
         break;
       }
+      // If someone got ownership, have them load their information
+      // into the shared nps object
       if (nps.tb.owner == threadIdx.x)
       {
         nps.tb.start = _np.start;